- Rental car earnings and charges

 - Rental taxes: Applicable state, local, sales, and rental taxes are added weekly.

-- Misc. fees: This covers a range of other possible charges, such as deep cleaning, refueling, lost keys, etc. Tap ‘Expand’ in your earnings statement to see more details on misc.
-Fees.
+- Misc. fees: This covers a range of other possible charges, such as deep cleaning, refueling, lost keys, etc. Fees applied by third-party processors such as tickets and tolls may take up to 2 weeks to appear on your earnings statement.
+Tap 'Expand' in your earnings statement to see more details on the applied misc. fees.

-Your first billing week will start the day you pick the vehicle up.
-If you pick up any day other than Monday, your first week will be less than seven days — so we’ll prorate the cost accordingly.
+Your first billing week will start the day you pick the vehicle up and rental charges will start accruing the day after rental pickup.
+Your first week will be less than seven days, so we’ll prorate the cost accordingly.

 Note: The day you return the vehicle will be factored into your final rental payment.
 This means if you return a vehicle on Monday (the beginning of a new week), you'll be charged the prorated amount for having the car that day.